 All students are required to submit a final copy of their Masters Capstone Project to the Graduate Programs Administrator in an electronic version.
-In addition they are required to present the final abstract with findings to Elaine Topeck.
+In addition they are required to present the final abstract with findings to the Education Secretary.

 Text: